 - Filling the nerve chamber with a dental material designed to seal the inside of the tooth

 - Placing a permanent dental crown

 The steps above are not always completed in the same appointment.
 Sometimes it is necessary to clear up the infection in the tooth before continuing with the procedure.
 In this case, Drs.
-Corey Mazer, Katie Reid or David Fields will drain the infection and place a temporary filling on the tooth.
+Corey Mazer, Katie Reid or Jenna Powell will drain the infection and place a temporary filling on the tooth.
 This procedure will help to relieve the pressure on the tooth and help with pain management.
 Some patients may require an antibiotic as well.
 Once the infection is gone, the complete removal of all if the nerve tissue inside the tooth, and then the sealing off of the nerve chambers and canals takes place.
 The final filling is placed on the tooth and plans are then made for a dental crown to be placed on the tooth at a later date.

 Contact Our Alpharetta office About Root Canal Therapy